 (D/A) From Navigation Warehouse, where the River Lud enters the canal, follow the canal away from Louth town centre, cross the canal at the first weir, continuing along the towpath.

-At Keddington Lock you will see the remains of the top sill, where the upper set of lock gates hung.
-The remainder of the lock walls has been replaced by gabions (wire baskets filled with bricks) to prevent the banks from falling in.
+At Keddington Lock the remains of the original lock finally collapsed in 2018.
+It is expected a weir and riprap cascade will manage the water flow into the future.
 A footbridge leads across the field towards Keddington and St Margaret’s Church.
 St. Margaret’s Church dates from Norman times but is now sadly redundant.
 Members of the Ticklepenny family, who Ticklepenny Lock was named after, were farmers, lock keepers and toll collectors in the area, are buried in the churchyard.

 (1) Continue along the towpath through a field where the River Lud runs on your right to Ticklepenny Lock.

 Ticklepenny Lock is still in reasonable condition after having been repaired by the Louth Navigation Trust in 1996.
 There used to be a wooden swing bridge here, which has now been replaced by one made of concrete.
 In the early 1930s, a sheep wash was built alongside the lock and can this be seen amongst the trees on the left-hand side.

 (2) Cross the road to follow the towpath.
 Go past farm buildings and the sewage works on your right.
 Continue along until you come to Lock Farm at Alvingham Lock, where a tributary of the River Lud runs under the canal, by way of a brick siphon, to feed Alvingham Mill.
 Cross the road to follow the towpath.

 (3) Continue along the towpath to join the road at High Bridge.
 At the road turn right, leaving the canal, past the houses.
 At the end of the road, turn right onto the bridleway.